vernieri/Ajna-Security-Scanner/README.md

 ## Version

-AJNA IS PRÉ-RELEASE ON VERSION a0.42, 10 SEPTEMBER 2018
+AJNA IS PRÉ-RELEASE ON VERSION a0.64, 15 OCTOBER 2018

 ## License